f4exb/sdrangel/Readme.md

 Note that this plugin does not require any of the hardware support libraries nor the libusb library.
 It is alwasys available in the list of devices as `SDRdaemon[0]` even if no physical device is connected.

+<h1>Channel plugins with special conditions</h1>

+<h2>DSD (Digital Speech Decoder)</h2>

+This is the `demoddsd` plugin.
+At present it can be used to decode the following digital speech formats:

+  - DMR/MOTOTRBO
+  - D-Star

+It is based on the [DSDcc](https://github.com/f4exb/dsdcc) C++ library which is a rewrite of the original [DSD](https://github.com/szechyjs/dsd) program.
+So you will need to have DSDcc installed in your system.
+Please follow instructions in [DSDcc readme](https://github.com/f4exb/dsdcc/blob/master/Readme.md) to build and install DSDcc.
+If you install it in a custom location say `/opt/install/dsdcc` you will need to add these defines to the cmake command: `-DLIBDSDCC_INCLUDE_DIR=/opt/install/dsdcc/include/dsdcc -DLIBDSDCC_LIBRARIES=/opt/install/dsdcc/lib/libdsdcc.so`

+Please note that it also needs [mbelib](https://github.com/szechyjs/mbelib) and that mbelib comes with some copyright issues (see next).
+If you have mbelib installed in a custom location, say `/opt/install/mbelib` you will need to add these defines to the cmake command: `-DLIBMBE_INCLUDE_DIR=/opt/install/mbelib/include -DLIBMBE_LIBRARY=/opt/install/mbelib/lib/libmbe.so`

+While DSDcc is intended to be patent-free, `mbelib` that it uses describes functions that may be covered by one or more U.S. patents owned by DVSI Inc. The source code itself should not be infringing as it merely describes possible methods of implementation.
+Compiling or using `mbelib` may infringe on patents rights in your jurisdiction and/or require licensing.
+It is unknown if DVSI will sell licenses for software that uses `mbelib`.

+If you are not comfortable with this just do not install DSDcc and/or mbelib and the plugin will not be compiled and added to SDRangel.
+For packaged distributions just remove `libdemoddsd.so` or `libdemoddsd.dll` from the installed package.

 <h1>Software build</h1>

 <h2>Ubuntu</h2>